AdriIT/C2-Server-Framework/README.md

 Here's a graphic image of the workflow:<br>
 <img src="images/workflow_git.jpg" alt="Project Workflow" width="800"/>

 ## DATABASE
-A minimal data structure is chosen to keep the database simple and efficient, facilitating management, maintenance, and insertion operations. <br><br> **Legend**<br> white attributes are primary keys if represented by "◆", and keys if represented by "⚪":
+A minimal data structure is chosen to keep the database simple and efficient, facilitating management, maintenance, and insertion operations. <br><br> **Legend**<br> white attributes are primary keys if represented by "◆", and keys if represented by "⚪":<br>
 <img src="images/ER.png" alt="ER" width="400"/>

 ## REQUIREMENTS
 You will just need to have Docker, a terminal, this project copied and a browser.

 ## SETUP <br>
 Open the terminal and write:<br>